drc-cs/SPRING25-GENERATIVE-AI/lectures/L01/slides.md

 Representation learning is the process of learning a representation of the data that makes it easier to extract useful information when building models.

-Latent space $z$ is a lower-dimensional representation of the data $x$.
+The latent space $z$ is a lower-dimensional representation of the data $x$.
 The goal is to learn a mapping from $x$ to $z$ that captures the underlying structure of the data with:

 $$f(x) = z$$

 <!--s-->

-## Core Concepts | Tin Latent Space
+## L.01 | Q.02

 For example, here is a small dataset of tins.
 How many latent features do you need to describe a tin?